Definition of Parenthesis

-Writers mark these explanatory clauses off by round and square brackets or by commas, dashes, little lines and brackets.
-As far as its purpose is concerned, this verbal unit provides extra information, interrupts syntactic flow of words, and allows the readers to pay attention on explanation.
+Writers mark these explanatory clauses off by round or square brackets, or by commas, dashes, or little lines.
+As far as its purpose is concerned, this verbal unit provides extra information, interrupts the syntactic flow of words, and allows readers to pay attention to the explanation.
 However, the overuse of parenthesis may make sentences look ambiguous and poorly structured.

 “It is now necessary to warn you that your concern for the reader must be pure: you must sympathize with the reader’s plight (most readers are in trouble about half the time) but never seek to know the reader’s wants.
 Your whole duty as a writer is to please and satisfy yourself…”

 “A little gravel alley, too small to be marked with a street sign but known in the neighborhood as Shilling Alley, wound hazardously around our property and on down, past an untidy sequence of back buildings (chicken houses, barns out of plumb, a gun shop, a small lumber mill, a shack where a blind man lived, and the enchanted grotto of a garage whose cement floors had been waxed to the luster of ebony by oil drippings … silver water so cold it made your front teeth throb) on down to Lancaster Avenue, the main street, where the trolley cars ran.”

 “[I]n Calormen, story-telling (whether the stories are true or made up) is a thing you’re taught, just as English boys and girls are taught essay-writing.
 The difference is that people want to hear the stories, whereas I never heard of anyone who wanted to read the essays.”

-‘Black dog’ is the mood of bottomless, suicidal despair suffered, most notoriously, by Winston Churchill (himself a kind of bulldog in nappies, a logo for Empire; growling and dribbling, wheezing smoke, swollen veins fired with brandy).”
+” ‘Black dog’ is the mood of bottomless, suicidal despair suffered, most notoriously, by Winston Churchill (himself a kind of bulldog in nappies, a logo for Empire; growling and dribbling, wheezing smoke, swollen veins fired with brandy).”

 Function of Parenthesis

 Parenthesis makes the statements more convincing, as it puts the readers in a right form from the very beginning where they read it as an explanation.
-However, its main function is to give more explanation and add emphasis, while its repeated use can cause focus and thus makes parenthetical insertions as a dominant feature of a sentence.
+However, its main function is to give more explanation and add emphasis, while its repeated use can cause focus and thus makes parenthetical insertions a dominant feature of a sentence.